• Skip to main content

 15 Black Friday Alternatives to Shopping

-Start a family game night tradition and learn how to play a new game such as Qwirkle; or classic game like Rummy or Backgammon.
+Start a family game night tradition and learn how to play a new game such as Qwirkle; or how about a game that's been played for centuries.

 Start making Christmas decorations by cutting up all the scrap paper you can find into snowflakes and put them up around the house.
 Check out my video of how to make paper snowflakes.
-I also give you idea for how to use them.
+I also give you plenty of ideas for how to use them.

 Put everyone to "work" building a giant Sierpinski Triangle Christmas Tree!